Calibrating Local Volatility Models with Stochastic Drift and Diffusion: Local Volatility Model with Stochastic Rates (LV2SR)

 \FloatBarrier

-{In order to study the effects of repricing, a local volatility surface calibrated with 100000 paths was used for all subsequent tests presented in this section.
-The effect of number of repricing simulation runs for the given local volatility surface is shown in Figure \ref{LV2SR_maturity_repricing} against the call option price and the corresponding MC error.
-As the MC error decreases with the number of simulation paths, so does the difference between the analytical and Monte-Carlo priced call option values. }
+In order to study the effects of repricing, a local volatility surface calibrated with 100,000 paths was used for all subsequent tests presented in this section.
+The effect of number of repricing simulation paths for the given local volatility surface is shown in Figure \ref{LV2SR_maturity_repricing} against the call option price and the corresponding MC error.
+As the MC error decreases with the number of simulation paths, between 1,000 and 100,000 paths the maximum absolute difference between the analytical and Monte Carlo priced call option values decreases from $9.1\times 10^{-4}$ to $5.1\times 10^{-4}$.

 \FloatBarrier